Advisor Growth Study Club: How to Raise Your RIA Fees and Charge What You’re Worth

 But how should you approach the conversation when these problems arise?

-Three Ways to Raise Fees with Confidence
+Three Ways to Raise Fees With Confidence

 1. Focus on Long-Term Value

-This points to a key insight: Advisors should be careful about how they frame their practice against competitors.
+This points to a key insight: Advisors should be careful about how they frame their business against competitors.
 For example, Steve notes that some clients will point out that smaller or lower quality Advisors charge less.
 Advisors should shift these conversations to focus on quality and make clear that they charge more because they provide more value.

 2. Speak Openly About Your Fees